kalaverin/skeleton/README.md

 **Version control** is handled using [Astral UV](https://docs.astral.sh/uv/getting-started/installation/#standalone-installer) tool.
 When building the image, uv is sourced from the official repository by copying the binary.
 Installation on a developer's machine can be done in various ways, which we'll cover shortly.

 **Managing the interpreter version**, project environment variables, and setting up the virtual environment is done with the [Mise](https://mise.jdx.dev/installing-mise.html) tool.
 It automatically install any interpreter version by reading it from the project description and/or the version bound by uv.
-It can also fetch the appropriate uv binary for the platform and architecture.
+It can also fetch the appropriate uv binary for the platform and architecture, for example:
+1. `mise install python@3.11`

+And this download, install python==3.11, and recreate virtual environment with all dependencies just by one command call!

 ## How to install required tools?